williamtong/TILDA_defect_classification/README.md

 For the _Good_ class, a business is more interesting in quality control, so the proper metric for this is _Precision_, which is the faction of the predicted class that is actually correct.
 That is, if a model finds 100 good samples in the data set, what faction of them is correct, regardless of number of good samples of the original class?
 For _Defects_, the focus is different.
 Here is business is more interested in catching as many defects as possible to prevent them from being shipped.  _Recall_ is the fraction of the original class (in this case the _Defect_ class) to have been captured by the model.

-It is important to note that both these models are affected by the threshold for the output.
-The model outputs a probability of it being a defect for each sample.
-The threshold is the probability above which is a _Defect_ and below which is a _Good_.
-Typically that is set at 50%.
-On the other hand, there are use cases that are very sensitive to defects.
-In such cases the threshold can be lowered to capture more _defects_ and produce a _purer_ good class, but this is done at the expense "wasting" samples that are marginally _Good_ and misclassifying them as _Defects_ by the model.

-Precision

-The following is the precision confusion matrix for the model at 50% threshold with 8x8 (16, 32, 64) kernels.
-The threshold is set to 0.5.
-As one can see, the good predictions are 95.8% correct.

-Precision for the _Good_ class at 50% threshold.

 |     | **3x3 kernels** | **5x5 kernels** | **7x7 kernels** | **9x9 kernels** |
 | --- | --- | --- | --- | --- |
 | **8 kernels + 16 kernels + 32 kernels (8,16,32)** | 95.8% | 95.0%<sup>*<sup> | 95.0%<sup>*<sup> | 95.0%<sup>*<sup> |
 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** | 94.5% | 95.4% | 96.1% | 94.4% |
 <sup>*</sup> These values appear the same only by co-incidence.
 They are different after the 3<sup>rd</sup> significant figure.

-Recall for the _Defect_ class at 50% threshold.
+Table: Precision for the _Good_ class at 50% threshold (holdout)

 |     | **3x3 kernels** | **5x5 kernels** | **7x7 kernels** | **9x9 kernels** |
 | --- | --- | --- | --- | --- |
 | **8 kernels + 16 kernels + 32 kernels (8,16,32)** | 58.4% | 54.7% | **61.7%** | 44.0% |
 | **16 kernels + 32 kernels + 64 kernels (16,32,64)** |44.9% | 50.6% | 50.2% | 50.6% |
+Table: Recall for the _Defect_ class at 50% threshold (holdout)

+It is important to note that both these models are affected by the threshold for the output.
+The model outputs a probability of it being a defect for each sample.
+The threshold is the probability above which is a _Defect_ and below which is a _Good_.
+Typically that is set at 50%.
+On the other hand, there are use cases that are very sensitive to defects.
+In such cases the threshold can be lowered to capture more _defects_ and produce a _purer_ good class, but this is done at the expense "wasting" samples that are marginally _Good_ and misclassifying them as _Defects_ by the model.

-**2-class defect detection summary**
+<u>2-class defect detection summary</u>

 While model A-1 has the largest ROC-AUC, which is the most-used metric to evaluation the effectiveness of a 2-class model, it is important to note that model C-2 has the best _Precision_ for the _Good_ class at 96.1%, and C-1 has the best _Recall_ for the _Defect_ class of 61.7%.
 It is likely that these two models perform very well only at the threshold of 50%.
 The setting of this threshold depends on the business use case, which we are not privy to from the data set description.
 In general, the model with the best ROC-AUC will have the best performance on the average, so we will follow the traditional metric of ROC-AUC and call A-1 our best 2-class model.

 **Overall, the results are satisfactory given the simplicity of the model.
 The ROC-AUC of 93.1%.
 The Precision for the _Good_ class of 96.1% is impressive, and the Recall for the _Defect_ class of 58.4% is an improvement over the previous iteration of the models, even if there is room for improvement.**

-**Defect IDENTIFICATION**
+<h3>Defect IDENTIFICATION (4-class)</h3>

 Identification of the defects can be an important step to improving of the manufacturing process.
 From a modeling perspective, it presents a much more challenging problem.
     1. The number of samples are small (see first table above _actual number of images for each class_).